Philip L. Milstein: Career

 From 1987 to 2003, Milstein served in various capacities as the vice chairman, president and CEO, and co-chairman of Emigrant Savings Bank, owned by his family.
 The extended Milstein family, however, was involved in a series of high-profile lawsuits over the division of their $5 billion fortune as well as succession issues that eventually tore the family apart.
 In 2003, his family sold its stake of the bank to his uncle, Paul Milstein, and cousin, Howard Milstein.

 Joined by his sister, Connie Milstein, and his niece, Abigail Elbaum, he founded Ogden Cap Properties to manage their share of the family holdings that include several luxury apartment buildings in New York City, notably 1 Lincoln Plaza, as well as The Jefferson, a historic luxury hotel in Washington, D.C.
 Milstein currently serves as a principal in the company.

 Philanthropy

 Milstein is known for his philanthropic activities.
 He donated $20 million to fund the construction of the new Medical and Graduate Education Building at the Columbia University Vagelos College of Physicians and Surgeons, designed by Diller Scofidio + Renfro.
 He and his wife also donated $25 million to Barnard College to fund The Cheryl and Philip Milstein Center for Teaching and Learning.

-He also donated to help with the renovation of the Butler Library of Columbia University, which named the undergraduate library in his honor.
-He served as a trustee of Columbia University as well as the chairman and president of 92nd Street Y. He currently serves as a vice chairman of the Lincoln Center and on the board of NewYork–Presbyterian Hospital.
+He donated to help with the renovation of the Butler Library of Columbia University, which named the undergraduate library in his honor.
+He served as a trustee of Columbia University as well as the chairman and president of 92nd Street Y.

+He currently serves as a vice chairman of the Lincoln Center and on the board of NewYork–Presbyterian Hospital.

 Personal life

 He is married to Cheryl Sue Glicker, a graduate of Barnard College and Benjamin N. Cardozo School of Law, who currently serves as the chairwoman of the board of trustees of Barnard College.
 The couple has four children, two of whom are described as activist philanthropists by The New York Times.

 The Milstein family's net worth is estimated at $3.1 billion by Forbes magazine in 2015, listing them as the 90th richest family in the United States.